 - Scoring and summaries are instantly updated

-Why knockout questions matter for small teams
+Why knockout questions matter for lean hiring teams

-Small businesses don’t have time to screen hundreds of applicants manually.
+Recruiting teams don’t have time to screen hundreds of applicants manually.
 But they also can’t afford bad hires or risk missing out on great ones due to inconsistent filtering.

 Truffle helps teams: